jalapic/compete/README.md

 ##### Citation
 Even though this package is in development, if you do use it in published research please cite it as:

 Curley, J.P.
-2016, compete: Analyzing competitive interaction data: R package version 0.1
+2016, compete: Analyzing Social Hierarchies: R package version 0.1

 ------